Oxooi/RATyhon/README.md

 This script is a RAT (Remote Access Tool) written in Python 3.
 It is not designed for malicious purposes and does not hide the client.py file.
 It was created for my own learning :) it may be updated in the future.

+Ho and this script was written in 4 hours ^^' Soooooo it's not the most perfect & optimized

 ## License